 We have no separate facilities and are completely reliant on the Advisor.
-Our officers, including, but not limited to, our Chief Executive Officer, Chief Financial Officer and Secretary, are executive officers of Starwood Capital.
+Our officers, including, but not limited to, our Chief Executive Officer, President, Chief Financial Officer and Secretary, are executive officers of Starwood Capital.
 The Advisor has significant discretion as to the implementation of our investment and operating policies and strategies.
-Accordingly, we believe that our success depends to a significant extent upon the efforts, experience, diligence, skill and network of business contacts of the officers and key personnel of the Advisor evaluate, negotiate, close and monitor our investments; therefore, our success depends on their continued service.
+Accordingly, we believe that our success depends to a significant extent upon the efforts, experience, diligence, skill and network of business contacts of the officers and key personnel of the Advisor.
+The officers and key personnel of the Advisor evaluate, negotiate, close and monitor our investments; therefore, our success depends on their continued service.
 The departure of any of the officers or key personnel of the Advisor could have a material adverse effect on our performance.